You are viewing a story from harrypotterfanfiction.com

 Pressed against Potter’s left side, my knee grazing white-hot against his, I tried to keep myself from screaming bloody murder.
 Lord knows it wouldn’t exactly be beneficial to my public image—which, I have learned, tends to suffer a bit when you incite a high speed Death Eater chase through a half-destroyed governmental building.
 While barefoot.
 And wielding a sword.

 Yeah.
 In Hr.
-Malfoy’s words, I’ve been declared ‘slightly unhinged, with a self-destructive attitude and a warped sense of priorities.’
-Which, in fancy psychoanalyst language, basically means I have turned into one of those girls who hurls herself off cliffs and into oceans just so she “can see what it’s like to feel again.”
+Malfoy’s words, I’d been declared ‘slightly unhinged, with a self-destructive attitude and a warped sense of priorities.’
+Which, in fancy psychoanalyst language, basically means I had turned into one of those girls who hurls herself off cliffs and into oceans just so she “can see what it’s like to feel again.”

 Which, in Bad Teen Romance Novel language, means I’m off my rocker.

-Aidan evidently seemed to agree.
+Aidan evidently seemed to agree with Hr.
+Malfoy's assessment.
 He was currently sitting on my other side, his shoulders and neck hunched under the low roof of the car, and he kept on shooting me these shifty glances.
-Like at any moment I might dive out of the sunroof and dance naked into oncoming traffic for funsies, or something.
+Like he was afraid that at any moment I might dive out of the sunroof and dance naked into oncoming traffic for funsies, or something.

 I saved his life.
 The areshole.